Dadd0/eigen-viz/README.md

 - 🚀 Visualize eigenvalues and eigenvectors for custom matrices
 - 🎨 Interactive matrix editor and real-time updates
 - 📊 Dynamic plots for geometric interpretation
+- [In Progress] PageRank Algorithm visualization as an eigenvector

 ## Screenshots